-The empty srm.conf and access.conf files are also in the /etc/httpd/conf directory.
+The empty srm.conf and access.conf files are also in the /etc/httpd/conf/ directory.
 The srm.conf and access.conf files were formerly used, along with httpd.conf, as configuration files for Apache.

 If you need to configure Apache, edit httpd.conf and then either reload, or stop and start the httpd process.
-How to reload, stop and start Apache is covered in Section 13.2, Starting and Stopping httpd.
+How to reload, stop and start Apache is covered in Section 15.2.